helenshiyang/helenshiyang.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>SGM 617</p>
-    <p>3620 McClintock Avenue</p>
-    <p>Los Angeles, CA 90089</p>
+    <p>Vancouver, BC</p>

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am a PhD candidate in the [Department of Psychology](https://dornsife.usc.edu/psyc/) at the [University of Southern California](https://www.usc.edu/).
+I am a Killam Postdoctoral Research Fellow in the [School of Audiology and Speech Sciences](https://audiospeech.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/).
+I work in the [Language and Development Lab](https://languageanddevelopment.ca/) and the [Infant Studies Centre](https://infantstudies.psych.ubc.ca/) under the guidance of [Dr. Alexis Black](https://audiospeech.ubc.ca/faculty-staff/academic-faculty/alexis-black/) and [Dr. Janet Werker](https://psych.ubc.ca/profile/janet-werker/).

-I received a Bachelor of Arts in Psychology and Linguistics from University of California, Los Angeles in 2018.
-After graduation, I joined the [USC Language Development Lab](https://dornsife.usc.edu/labs/langdevlab) as a PhD student under the guidance of [Toby Mintz](https://dornsife.usc.edu/tobenmintz).
+Prior to joining UBC, I completed my PhD in Developmental Psychology at the University of Southern California, where I worked in the the [USC Language Development Lab](https://dornsife.usc.edu/labs/langdevlab) under the guidance of [Dr. Toby Mintz](https://dornsife.usc.edu/tobenmintz).
+Before then, I was an undergraduate student studying Psychology and Linguistics at University of California, Los Angeles.

-My research focuses on topics related to language acquisition and the cognitive mechanisms associated with the process: how infants acquire fundamental syntactic knowledge about the language that they are learning, how environmental input affects the mechanism underlying this learning process, what are the constraints for infants and adults to learn statistical patterns from visual and auditory input, etc.
+My research focuses on the cognitive mechanisms involved in language learning, including how individuals detect patterns and segment words using statistical learning---a process where learners pick up on regularities in their environment to understand language structure.
+I’m particularly interested in how multilingualism and various language experiences influence these learning processes.
+You can read more about my past and current projects on the [research page](https://helenshiyang.github.io/research/).

 I was born and raised in [Shenzhen, China](https://en.wikipedia.org/wiki/Shenzhen), and I adopted two cats, Ephesus and FatChoy (photos [here](https://www.instagram.com/effortlessephesus/)).